-In this post, we’ll see how to restart Windows 10 PC manually and automatically.
-Let’s get started.
+In this post, we will see the steps to restart Windows 10 computer manually and automatically.
+Let us begin.

 Open the Start menu.
 Click on the “Power” icon.
 Now, click on the “Restart” option to restart the PC.

-Press Windows key + X (or right-click on Start button) to open Power User Menu.
+Press Windows and X keys together (or right-click on the Start button) to open the Power user menu.

-You can do this method via keyboard shortcut too and here it is: Press Windows key + X + U + R.
+Note: you can do this method via keyboard shortcut too, and here it is – press Windows + X + U + R key.

 You can use the above command in the below programs too:

-Press Windows key + L, and you can see “Lock Screen.”
+Press Windows key + L, and you can see the lock screen.
 Click on it.

-Now, you can see “Sign in” screen where you can see “Power” icon at the bottom.
+Now, you can see the Sign-in screen, where you can see the “Power” icon at the bottom.
 Click on it.
+Hit “Restart.”

-When you click on “Power” icon, you can see a menu, and that menu is called “Power” menu.
+When you click on the “Power” icon, you can see a menu, and that menu is the Power menu.

 The above command will restart your computer automatically in 4 minutes (in the command, the 240 meant seconds, which is 4 minutes) from the time it is executed.
 Replace the 240 with the time duration you want.

-Hit “OK” button to execute the command and you’ll see a confirmation popup.
+Hit the “Ok” button to execute the command and you will see a confirmation pop-up.

-You can use the above command in any one of the following programs: Command Prompt, Windows PowerShell, Task Manager (In Task Manager, click File > Run new task to use the command), address toolbar, and address bar of File Explorer.
+- You can use the above command in any of the following programs: Command Prompt, Windows PowerShell, Task Manager (in Task Manager, click File > Run new task to use the command), address toolbar, and address bar of File Explorer.

-If you wish to abort restart, use the command “shutdown -a” (without double quotes) in the Run Command Box before the scheduled time.
+- If you wish to abort restart, use the command shutdown -a in the Run Command Box before the scheduled time.

-Remember that the above command works only once.
-In other words, it cannot repeat automatically restarting your computer at a specific time.
-However, the following method can.
+- Remember that the above command works only once.
+It cannot repeat automatically restarting your computer at a specific time.
+But the following method can.

-Now, you can set the repeat frequency of the task.
-In this instance, my choice is “Daily” which is selected, by default.
+- Now, you can set the repeat frequency of the task.
+My choice is “Daily” which is selected by default.
 Hit “Next.”

-Here, you can set the date from which the task will start.
-Also, you can set time in which you want the PC to restart automatically.
+- Here, you can set the date from which the task will start.
+Also, you can set the time in which you want the PC to restart automatically.
 If you wish, you can change the recurring days too.
-In this instance, I am only changing the time and leave the rest intact.
+I am only changing the time and leave the rest intact.
 Hit “Next.”

-Now, you can see “Start a program” option is selected, by default.
+- Now, you can see the “Start a program” option is selected by default.
 Click the “Next” button.

-Click on the “Browse” button and then choose the “shutdown.exe” file from the “System32” folder.
-Add “/r” (without double quotes) in the “Add arguments (optional)” field.
+- Click on the “Browse” button and then choose the “shutdown.exe” file from the System32 folder.
+Add /r in the “Add arguments (optional)” field.
 Click “Next.”

-You can see the overview of the task’s settings.
+- You can see the overview of the task’s settings.
 Review it.
-If you are not “OK” with it, hit the “Back” button and make the changes as per your liking.
-If you are “OK” with it, click the “Finish” button.
+If you are not okay with it, hit the “Back” button and make the changes as per your liking.
+If you are okay with it, click the “Finish” button.

-That’s all.
-From now on, you’ll see this popup at the time you’ve scheduled.
+That is all.
+From now on, you will see this pop-up at the time you have scheduled.

-After the above popup shows, if you wish, you can use the command “shutdown -a” (without double quotes) in the Run Command Box to abort restart.
+- After the above pop-up shows, if you wish, you can use the command shutdown -a in the Run Command Box to abort restart.

-To view the task: Click on “Task Scheduler Library” from the left side of the screen, and you can see the task you’ve created.
+- To view the task: Click on “Task Scheduler Library” from the left side of the screen.
+And you can see the task you have created.

-To delete the task: Right-click on the task and then select “Delete.”
-In the confirmation popup, click “Yes.”
+- To delete the task: Right-click on the task and then hit “Delete.”
+In the confirmation pop-up, click “Yes.”